U.S. puts Hikvision, Chinese security bureaus on economic blacklist

 In April, a bipartisan group of U.S. lawmakers urged the move against Chinese companies it called "complicit in human rights abuses" and specifically cited Hikvision and Dahua.

-China faces growing condemnation from Western capitals and rights groups for setting up facilities that U.N. experts describe as mass detention centres holding more than 1 million ethnic Uighurs and other Muslims.
+China faces growing condemnation from Western capitals and rights groups for setting up facilities that U.N. experts describe as mass detention centers holding more than 1 million ethnic Uighurs and other Muslims.

 U.S. Secretary of State Mike Pompeo said last week at the Vatican that "when the state rules absolutely, it demands its citizens worship government, not God.
 That’s why China has put more than one million Uighur Muslims ... in internment camps and is why it throws Christian pastors in jail."